-Dentistry – thousands of people go to Mexico for dental work, which people often remark to me has gotten outrageously expensive in the U.S. (even though the most common procedures have been fundamentally the same for 40 years).
+Dentistry – Thousands of people go to Mexico for dental work, which has gotten outrageously expensive in the U.S. (even though the most common procedures have been fundamentally the same for 40 years).

 I love sweets and suffer the consequences.
 I happened to be passing through Tijuana on my way back to Mexico a few months ago.
 A friend of mine in San Diego took me to the dentist he ferries people to on the other side of the border.

 The dentists office was high-tech and well-staffed.
 Two attractive young dentists replaced two fillings and cleaned my teeth for $150.
 I am sure there are equally good dentists in Mazatlan but I couldn't resist the urge to experience my friend's side business first-hand, taking people to dentists' and doctors' offices, or their pets to vets.